Edward J. Bernacki, M.D., MPH

 Yale University, School of Public Health

-Edward J. Bernacki is a professor the Department of Population Health and serves as the executive director for health solutions at Dell Medical School.
+Edward J. Bernacki is a professor with the Department of Population Health, director of the Center for Workplace Health and executive director for health solutions at Dell Medical School.
 He oversees the WorkLife Clinics, which deliver occupational health and urgent care services to Central Texas businesses.
 Bernacki’ s research interests focus on quantifying the efficacy of chronic disease management programs in reducing morbidity and disability in employed populations and predictive analytics applied to the workers’ compensation insurance market.

 Until 2015, Bernacki served as a professor of medicine and the director of the Division of Occupational and Environmental Medicine at the Johns Hopkins University School of Medicine.
 While there he created a network of on-site wellness clinics for multinational employers, and he managed the Johns Hopkins University and Health System’s workers’ compensation insurance programs.
 These efforts were demonstrated to be extremely successful in reducing the incidence and cost of illness for the populations served.